 In her 1927 short story, The Tuesday Night Club, Agatha Christie introduced another detective character, one that would become just as beloved as Hercule Poirot.
 Her name was Jane Marple, and she was an elderly British spinster and amateur detective.
 When she wasn't knitting or weeding her garden, Miss Marple was using her brilliant mind and keen understanding of human nature to solve crimes.

 Christie's first full-length Miss Marple novel, The Murder At The Vicarage, was published in 1930.
 In the village of St. Mary Mead, Colonel Protheroe is so hated that even the local vicar once said that killing him would be a public service.
-When Protheroe is found murdered in that same vicar's study, two different people confess to killing him.
+When Protheroe is found murdered in the vicar's study, two different people confess to killing him.
 So, Miss Marple sets out to solve the crime and uncover the real killer.
 The Murder At The Vicarage would be the first of twelve Miss Marple crime novels.